23 Oct Angels join the ranks of the BioCity Collective – 12 months on

 The investment round was completed via the Innovate UK Precision Medicine Investment Accelerator.
 A dedicated match-funded grant open to companies offering a disruptive change to the way disease is accurately diagnosed, monitored and treated.
 Successful businesses received a share of £6 million of match-funded grant and private equity investment.
 Continue reading…

-The world’s first prescription (Rx) to Over the Counter (OTC) switch incubator, Maxwellia’s novel approach converts prescription drugs into versions that can be purchased without prescription from pharmacies and supermarkets; a process known as ‘switching’.
+The world’s first prescription (Rx) to Over the Counter (OTC) switch incubator, Maxwellia’s novel approach converts prescription drugs into versions that can be purchased without a prescription from pharmacies and supermarkets; a process known as ‘switching’.

 The funding round was partially completed via the BioCity angel investment platform and will support the development of three innovative products in the areas of women’s health and healthy lifestyle currently in the pipeline at different stages, two of which are undergoing the approval process with the Medicines and Healthcare products Regulatory Agency (MHRA).
 Continue reading…

 NuVision’s therapy, Omnigen, is based on research carried out at the University of Nottingham by Dr Andrew Hopkinson.
-It harnesses the regenerative properties of amniotic membrane which surrounds babies in the womb and is normally discarded at birth.
+It harnesses the regenerative properties of the amniotic membrane which surrounds babies in the womb and is normally discarded at birth.
 The company, which is based at MediCity, Nottingham has also developed a bespoke contact lens product, OmniLenz®, that allows Omnigen to be applied in a five-minute procedure in outpatient clinics, eliminating the need for surgery and sutures.
 Trials are taking place at Aston University.

 BioCity joined the MEIF Proof of Concept & Early Stage Fund, which is managed by Mercia and part of the Midlands Engine Investment Fund; Mercia’s own funds and the University of Nottingham to complete the £1.4m funding round.
 Continue reading…